socieboy/chat/README.md

 # Laravel Chat

-## Still working on.... don't use for production.

 Laravel Chat is a package to make on your own app a chat with multi users and private conversations.

 This package use redis and socket.io to better performance.